 - enforcing enrollment restrictions, and

-- identifying fraudulent and other discrepancies by persons connected with educational institutions and training establishments where veterans are enrolled.
+- identifying fraudulent or misleading practices and other similar issues by persons connected with educational institutions and training establishments where veterans are enrolled.

 - Post 9/11 GI Bill – Chapter 33